MicrosoftDocs/visualstudio-docs/docs/debugger/using-breakpoints.md

 - The breakpoint is a toggle.
 You can click it, press **F9**, or use **Debug** > **Toggle Breakpoint** to delete or reinsert it.

 - To disable a breakpoint without deleting it, hover over or right-click it, and select **Disable breakpoint**.
-Disabled breakpoints appear as empty dots in the left margin.
+Disabled breakpoints appear as empty dots in the left margin or the **Breakpoints** window.
 To re-enable a breakpoint, hover over or right-click it, and select **Enable breakpoint**.

 - Set conditions and actions, add and edit labels, or export a breakpoint by right-clicking it and selecting the appropriate command, or hovering over it and selecting the **Settings** icon.